 Gain the skills and knowledge required for undergraduate study with a structured learning experience with academic focus

-The University of London International Foundation Programme is a challenging and inspiring new programme that has been designed to provide you with the skills and knowledge to prepare you for rigorous undergraduate study.
-The programme is equivalent in standard to qualifications studied in year 13 in a UK school (e.g. ‘A’ levels.
-When you successfully complete the programme you will gain guaranteed entry to an LSE-directed degree offered by the University of London International Programmes.
+The University of London International Foundation Programme is a challenging and inspiring programme that has been designed to provide you with the skills and knowledge to prepare you for rigorous undergraduate study.
+The programme is equivalent in standard to qualifications studied in year 13 in a UK school (e.g. ‘A’ levels).

 The International Foundation Programme consists of four courses (one compulsory course and three elective courses).
-The programme can be completed in a minimum of six months and a maximum of three years.
-Each approved teaching centre will offer its own study schedule and the number of hours study you need to undertake each week will be dependent upon the institutions’ study timetable.
-As a guide, each course requires 150 hours of study time including classroom and private study.
+The programme can be completed in a minimum of one academic year and a maximum of three academic years.

 You study for this programme at one of our teaching centres that have been approved to provide teaching and support for this programme.
 This programme may not be studied independently.